humberto-pereira/spock-game/README.md

 - 5. At the Branch option, select Main; and ensure the root file is also chosen.
 - 6. Click on Save.
 - 7. Wait for a few seconds, then refresh the page.
 The deployed page will be live, and the webpage link will be displayed.
-- 8. The live link can be found here:<a href="https://humberto-pereira.github.io/spock-game/" target="_blank">Spock Game live link</a>
+- 8. The live link can be found here: https://humberto-pereira.github.io/spock-game/
 <br>
 <br>